Welcome, Fall Semester 2021

 Physically Returning to Canada and Newfoundland & Labrador

 If you are planning to come to Canada and have received final approval from the Federal Government, do not book your travel without the authorization from Memorial University.
-All new international students are required to self-isolate on-campus.
 Please visit our Arrivals Page for more information about the process of coming to or returning to Newfoundland and Labrador.